josephhbu/ChatDB/README.md

        - Example Input: "Can I get example queries"

 4. **Natural Language Queries**:
-   Please input any of these natural language queries in quotation marks into the text box.
+   - Please input any of these natural language queries in quotation marks into the text box.
    - **SQL**
      - <ins>List Tables:</ins> "show tables"
-     - <ins>Describe Attributes:</ins> "show table shooter attributes
+     - <ins>Describe Attributes:</ins> "show table shooter attributes"
      - <ins>Basic Select</ins>
        - "get me gender of shooter where race is Hispanic"
        - "get me incident where state is LA"
-       - "get me victim where injury is Fatal "
+       - "get me victim where injury is Fatal"
      - <ins>Total Group By</ins>
        - "total Shots_Fired by state from incident"
      - <ins>Count Group By</ins>